 We reserve the right to amend the Company's Bylaws and any change will apply to the next Annual Meeting unless otherwise specified in the amendment.

-The Board Recommends that the Stockholders Vote "FOR" Proposals 1, 2, 3 and 4.
+The Board Recommends that the Stockholders Vote "FOR" Proposals 1, 2, 3, 4 and 6 and "FOR" three years on Proposal 5.

 PROPOSAL 1.
 ELECTION OF DIRECTORS